 A: The SFERS pension is a defined benefit plan.
 Under the law that governs defined benefit plans, there are no loan or withdrawal provisions.
 If you participate in a defined contribution plan such as the City’s 457(b) Deferred Compensation Plan (SFDCP), provisions for loans, emergency and/or hardship withdrawals may be included.
 Check with your plan provider for details.

 Q: How can my mortgage company verify my retirement account balance?

 A: To view and print a verification of your account balance, log in to mySFERS and select “Account Balance Verification” under the Profile tab.
-You may also request a verification of your account balance in writing or by visiting our office (you will need to bring a picture ID).
+You may also request a verification of your account balance by email at firstname.lastname@example.org.
 To protect the privacy of our members, we do not provide account information to third parties (such as a mortgage company or financial institution) and we do not accept requests by fax, e-mail or telephone.

 Q: I worked for the City as a temporary employee prior to becoming a member of SFERS.
 My Social Security statements show no FICA earnings/contributions for that period.
 Why?